 Visitors must check in at the office.
 We encourage parents to visit the school and see their students in our learning environment by making an appointment so that an escort can be secured for the visit.
-All visitors must check in at the office and will be issued a badge to wear while on campus.
+All visitors must check in at the office and will be issued a Raptor badge to wear while on campus.
 Students are not allowed to bring visitors to the school.
+Students may not bring siblings or other youth relatives to school as visitors.